Freelancing as a student

 Am I allowed to work as an entrepreneur?

 Foreign students in the Netherlands who have a valid student visa or residence permit can start a business alongside their studies.
-You do not need additional documents or visa from the IND.
-Nor do you need a work permit (TWV, 'tewerkstellingsvergunning' in Dutch) from the Employee Insurance Agency UWV.
+You do you need a work permit (TWV, tewerkstellingsvergunning in Dutch) from the Employee Insurance Agency (UWV).
 You only need a TWV if you work in paid employment.
 There is no legal limit to the number of hours you spend on your business.
+Read tips for student entrepreneurs.

 What makes you an entrepreneur?

 Signing up for a platform may cause you to come up against unfamiliar issues.
 For example, having a KVK number may be a requirement for joining the platform.
-In other words, know you must do to start your own business.
+In other words, know what you must do to start your own business.
 What exactly does this mean?
 According to the legal definition, you are an entrepreneur when you provide goods or services to third parties independently and intend to make a profit.
 In practice, it can be difficult to pinpoint exactly what a business is.
 Both The Netherlands Chamber of Commerce KVK and the Tax Administration have several criteria to determine this.

 Making money via a platform